Ushering in Meeting Room Simplicity

 When users spend less time figuring out the system, they’re more likely to use meeting rooms.
 The goal is to create spaces of collaboration, not frustration.
 As you consider room updates and optimal design, think about what would make you return to the room time and again.

 Want a better idea of how your employees feel about your meeting rooms?
-Regularly poll users to understand their room experience and find ways to continuously improve.
+Regularly poll users to understand their room experience and find ways to improve continuously.
 Doing so will help make sure the room use is optimized.

 The time for simple is now